Major Japan life insurers shun investing in nuclear weapons-linked firms

 The Treaty on the Prohibition of Nuclear Weapons will become the first international pact outlawing the development, testing, possession and use of nuclear weapons, though the world’s major nuclear powers have not joined it.

-Japan, the only country to have suffered a nuclear attack, has not taken part to the disappointment of many atomic bomb survivors in Hiroshima and Nagasaki, while it is protected under the U.S. nuclear umbrella.
+Japan, the only country to have suffered a nuclear attack, has not taken part, to the disappointment of many atomic bomb survivors in Hiroshima and Nagasaki, as it is protected under the U.S. nuclear umbrella.

 Sumitomo Life Insurance Co., which does not have guidelines on investing in nuclear weapons companies, said it will consider exercising restraint as investing in such companies would hurt its reputation once the nuclear ban treaty takes effect.